abecel22/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
+Here is the live [demo](https://costa-quotes.surge.sh/).

-Random Quote Generator created from the Free Code Camp curriculum.
+Random Quote Generator created for the Free Code Camp curriculum.